makmour/cloudflare-wordpress-rules-playbook/README.md

 - `firewall-rules/`: Rules for blocking or challenging malicious traffic.
 - `cache-rules/`: Rules for improving performance and reducing server load.

-## 🚀 How to Use
+## How to Use

 1. Browse the folders to find the rule type you need.
 2. Copy the Cloudflare expression into your dashboard.
 3. Adjust the scope and thresholds based on your site's behavior.

-## ✅ Contribution
+## Contribution

-Feel free to fork and add your own battle-tested rules or submit improvements via pull request.
+You can feel free to fork and add your own battle-tested rules or submit improvements through a pull request.

-## 🛡️ License
+## License

 This project is licensed under the MIT License (see `LICENSE` file).